 Sometimes, reduction fails because the plantar plate may become interposed in the joint.
 In such a case, a dorsal incision will allow visualization of the joint and removal of the interposed tissue which then allows reduction to follow.

-The difficulty with the first option is that it is difficult to catch the base of the proximal phalanx with the K-wire.
-Therefore the second option is the preferred technique.
+The difficulty with this option is to catch the base of the proximal phalanx with the K-wire.